DNS Hardening on Manjaro: Ignore DHCP

 Introduction

-- performance: Inadequate DNS servers have the potential to slow all your requests down
+- performance: Inadequate DNS servers have the potential to slow all your requests down.

 Only read if you have absolutely no idea what DNS is